OpenFn/primero-thailand/README.md

 System administrators are responsible for identifying if changes may impact the OpenFn integration.
 1. If login credentials are changed for either system, the relevant **Credential** must be updated in OpenFn.org.
 2. If system changes are made to any of the **fields** referenced in the [field mappings](https://docs.google.com/spreadsheets/d/1f1fT3qmM4mKT98AaJ0ArlgONQRC-W9ghoa-j4BswwbM/edit?usp=sharing), the OpenFn jobs should be reviewed and tested to confirm no impact on the integration.
-3. If the list of available  **Services** in either system changes, then the Services Map should be reviewed in the [mapping document](https://docs.google.com/spreadsheets/d/1f1fT3qmM4mKT98AaJ0ArlgONQRC-W9ghoa-j4BswwbM/edit?usp=sharing) to confirm no updates are required in the OpenFn jobs.
+3. If the list of available  **Forms** in either system changes, then the mapping should be reviewed in the [mapping document](https://docs.google.com/spreadsheets/d/1f1fT3qmM4mKT98AaJ0ArlgONQRC-W9ghoa-j4BswwbM/edit?usp=sharing) to confirm no updates are required in the OpenFn jobs.

 ## (7) Administration
 ### Provisioning, Hosting, & Maintenance